personality-assistant/assistant/README.md

 In order to download **pretty-assistant** you must have [pip](https://pypi.org/project/pip/) installed on your PC and separate virtual environment.

+You could download **pretty-assistant** in command line with following command in your virtual environment:

+**pip install -i https://test.pypi.org/simple/ pretty-assistant**

 After downloading **pretty-assistant** you have to install all dependencies listed in **requirements.txt** file [here](https://github.com/personality-assistant/assistant/blob/main/requirements.txt) inside your virtual environment entering following command in command line:

 **pip install --upgrade --force-reinstall -r requirements.txt**